jpmorganchase/onyx-ssi-sdk/src/services/verifier/README.md

 ### Expiration Date Verification

-Expiration date can be verified as part of the JWT verification using the `VerifyCredentialOptions`, however we provide it as a separate function here. `verifyExpiry` takes in the `VerifiableCredential` object
+Expiration date can be verified as part of the JWT verification using the `VerifyCredentialOptions`, however we provide it as a separate function here. `verifyExpiry` takes in the `VerifiableCredential` object.

 ``` shell
 const verified = verifyExpiry(vc)